mosip/documentation/docs/test-automation/ui-test-rig-automation.md

 The UI test rig is a comprehensive automation framework designed to validate the functionality and user interface of various modules within web-based applications.
 This robust framework encompasses modules tailored for specific functionalities, ensuring thorough testing and validation of essential components.
 Below are the modules covered:

-1. **AdminUI**: Admin Service module facilitates the creation of machines and performs user, center, and device mapping.
+1. **Admin UI**: Admin Service module facilitates the creation of machines and performs user, center, and device mapping.
 Additionally, it supports master data bulk upload and retrieval of lost RIDs.
-2. **PMPUI (Partner Management Services)**: PMPUI is a web-based UI application offering services for partner onboarding and management.
+2. **PMP UI (Partner Management Services)**: PMPUI is a web-based UI application offering services for partner onboarding and management.
 It includes functionalities for Partner Management Service and Policy Management Service.
-3. **ResidentUI**: Resident service is a web-based UI application that enables users to perform various operations related to their UINs / VIDs.
+3. **Resident UI**: Resident service is a web-based UI application that enables users to perform various operations related to their UINs / VIDs.
 Users can utilize these services to view, update, manage, and share their data.
 Additionally, they can report issues in case of grievances.

 ## Execution Components